Jacques McClendon

-Jacques Rashaud McClendon (born December 10, 1987) is a former American football center.
-He was drafted by the Indianapolis Colts in the fourth round of the 2010 NFL Draft.
-He played college football at Tennessee.
-He currently serves as the Director of Football Affairs for the Los Angeles Rams.
+Jacques Rashaud McClendon (born December 10, 1987) is an American former professional football player who was a center in the National Football League (NFL).
+He was selected by the Indianapolis Colts in the fourth round of the 2010 NFL draft.
+He played college football for the Tennessee Volunteers.
+He currently serves as the director of football affairs for the Los Angeles Rams.
 He also serves on the Knight Commission for Intercollegiate Athletics.

-High school career
+Early life

 McClendon played in the U.S. Army All-American Bowl, which features the top high school football players in the country.
 He also was named the Gatorade Player of the Year for the state of Tennessee.
-It is an award given to the most outstanding high school talents in each state for their athletic achievement, academic excellence and exemplary character.

 College career

-McClendon appeared in 49 games for Tennessee, including 26 starts.
+McClendon appeared in 49 games at the University of Tennessee, including 26 starts.
 He was a three time Academic All-SEC selection and holds a master's degree in Sports Management.

 Professional career

 Indianapolis Colts

-On April 24, 2010, McClendon was drafted by the Indianapolis Colts in the fourth round (129 overall) in the 2010 NFL Draft.
+On April 24, 2010, McClendon was selected by the Indianapolis Colts in the fourth round (129th overall) in the 2010 NFL Draft.
+He appeared in four games as a rookie.
 On September 4, 2011, he was waived.